juanjosegarciaripoll/gnus-nnmaild/README.md

 # New Maildir backend for Gnus

-Version: 0.3
+Version: 0.4

 ## Motivation

-I use Maildir spools synchronized to external mail servers with isync or offlineimap.
+I store my email in Maildir folders that are  synchronized to external IMAP servers using isync or offlineimap.
 Normally, I rely on mu4e for reading and exploring those folders, but I would like to have a pure Emacs solution.
 However, the `nnmaildir` backend is *veeery* slow on Windows, relying on one additional file per message to store information, using links, extra flags, etc. This contrasts with other backends, such as `nnml`, that are snappier and use a single cache file.

 ## How it works

-The backend started a rewrite of `nnml` to handle the Maildir format.
-I has ended up being a completely different backend, with a new caching system based on hash tables, where the flags are provided by the backend, not by Gnus.
+The backend started as a rewrite of `nnml` to handle the Maildir format.
+After a lot of reconsideration and tests, it has become a completely different backend, with a new caching system based on hash tables, where the flags are provided by the backend, not by Gnus.
 This means it only supports the `read`, `replied-to`, `forwarded` and `tick` flags, but it does it very efficiently, using Maildir's conventions.

-When it faces a directory, the backend tries to find a `.nnmaild-data.el` file.
-If it exists, it loads the files as the default source of information about the messages, mapping between file names and messages numbers, and cached headers (Gnus NOV format).
-If that information does not exist, or Gnus request a more thorough check, the backend will recreate the cache, comparing a list of existing message files with the previous data, loading the headers from messages that were not scanned before, etc.
+When `nnmaild` faces a directory, is searches a file with the name `.nnmaild-data.el`.
+If it exists, it used to restore some basic information about all messages in the folde, the association between file names and Gnus messages numbers, or cached headers (Gnus NOV format).
+When the file is missing or it has become obsolete, the backend recreates the cache, comparing a list of existing message files with the previous data, loading the headers from messages that were not scanned before, etc.

 ## Configuration

-Typically, you would set add your backend to `gnus-secondary-select-methods`, as in
+Typically, you would add this backend to `gnus-secondary-select-methods`, as in the following example:
 ```
 (setq gnus-secondary-select-methods
 	  '((nnmaild "maildir"